 Maj.
 Percy Russell Grace (1879 – 1922)

 Percy Russell Grace was born on 6 June 1879 in Ballybrophy, County Laois, Ireland.
-He was the fourth son of an Irish banker named John William Grace and his wife, Mary Josephine Carew.
-John’s work took him all over the world (one of his sons was born in Chile), and in the 1880s eventually settled with his family in New York.
-After high school, Percy attended Princeton, where he studied until 1898 before re-joining his family, who by this point had moved to England.
+He was the fourth son of an Irish banker named John William Grace and his wife, Mary Josephine (née Carew.)
+Percy’s father’s work took him worldwide (one of his sons was born in Chile), and in the 1880s, he took up residence with his family in New York.
+After high school, Percy attended Princeton, where he studied until 1898 when his family left the USA for England.
+In 1904, during a spell back in America, Percy wrote a summary of his post-Princeton life to his old college friends:

 On May 18, 1898, I left Princeton and America, and followed my family over to England, where my father, because of being unable to stand the climate of New York, had decided to make his home.